southworks/mongodb-atlas-landing-zone-accelerator/docs/architecture-center/1-baseline-mongodb-atlas-landing-zone.md

 > - [Defender for Servers](https://learn.microsoft.com/en-us/azure/defender-for-cloud/defender-for-servers-overview)
 > - [Microsoft Entra Global Secure Access (GSA)](https://learn.microsoft.com/en-us/entra/global-secure-access/overview-what-is-global-secure-access)

-**Note**: Azure Key Vault or Atlas secrets management can be integrated to secure application credentials.
+**Note**: Azure Key Vault can be integrated to secure application credentials.
+This is recommended for storing sensitive information such as MongoDB credentials, including private and public keys, and connection strings (e.g., for MongoDB or Application Insights).

 ---